freeciv/freeciv-web/README.md

      to /etc/nginx/sites-enabled/ and edit to suit your needs.

-6. Start and stop Freeciv-web with the following commands: scripts/start-freeciv-web.sh scripts/stop-freeciv-web.sh
+6. Start and stop Freeciv-web with the following commands:
+  scripts/start-freeciv-web.sh
+  scripts/stop-freeciv-web.sh
   scripts/status-freeciv-web.sh
+(On Vagrant, these scripts are found on /vagrant/scripts)

 Freeciv-Web continuous integration on Travis CI
 -----------------------------------------------